HomeTips & IdeasDecorating Ideas and How To'sHow to Get the ‘Marble Look’ with Less Maintenance & Cost

 CAESARSTONE STATUARIO NUVO is another great option with a slightly softer look compared to Maximus.

-SILESTONE LYRAis an interesting option.
+SILESTONE LYRA is an interesting option.
 I’m not going to lie to you and say that it looks ‘just like marble’ because I find it not as veiny as the real thing.
 However, it will be MUCH more durable and still look pretty darn awesome.

 SILESTONE WHITE ARABESQUE has a slightly softer approach with a mottled background and gray veining.

-CHOOSE PORCELAIN TILE THAT LOOKS LIKE MARBLE
+PORCELAIN OR CERAMIC TILE THAT LOOKS LIKE MARBLE

 Walk in shower in ensuite bathroom.
 Marble porcelain floor, hexagon mosaic shower accents, Benjamin Moore Balboa Mist with teal accents.
 Kylie M Interiors